 Another major part of Pianote is live events, which you can tune in to if the topic interests you.
 You can also subscribe to the live event calendar to never miss anything.

 Live events are good for a few reasons.
 Firstly, you can ask questions in the chat, and the coach will address as many as possible.
-Secondly, you can interact with other students, and our experience gave us a positive sense of community.
+Secondly, you can interact with other students, and my experience gave me a positive sense of community.

 Some students will benefit massively from the encouragement given by their peers.

-We’ve given a lower score than we’d like to here, and it’s because we value instant feedback so much, and Pianote doesn’t provide that.
+I’ve given a lower score than I’d like to here, and it’s because I value instant feedback so much, and Pianote doesn’t provide that.

-It’s our biggest complaint about Pianote by a long way.
+It’s my biggest complaint about Pianote by a long way.
 But, Pianote is no average collection of videos, and its effectiveness will depend largely on the student.

-We said Pianote is no average collection of videos, and now we get to highlight why it’s so good.
+I said Pianote is no average collection of videos, and now I get to highlight why it’s so good.